microsoft/CoreTemplateStudio/docs/getting-started-developers.md

   - The destination path (project Path for both New Project and New Item generations)
   - ProjectInfo: Information about projects to be added to the solution and items and references that will be added to the project once the generation finishes

-## API Project
+## Cli Project

-The API project is in charge of:
+The Cli project is in charge of:

 - Communicating between the core and the caller given queries or payloads.
 - Providing a more abstract layer between the core and the caller.

-The API project also has the following characteristics:

-- Uses SignalR websocket endpoint for sync and generation.
-- Uses Rest endpoint for getting project types, pages and features.